rudranaidu/ML_MathematicalFoundations/09_Variational_Autoencoders_and_Latent_Variable_Models.md

 ---

-# 16. Prathosh's Reasoning Chain
+# 16. Reasoning Chain

-Prathosh builds the derivation in a very systematic way:
+Now we build the derivation in a very systematic way:

 1. We are given data \(D\) sampled i.i.d. from an unknown distribution \(P_X\).
 2. We assume a latent-variable model with joint distribution \(p_\theta(x,z)\).